madooei/recursion/_episodes/03-gcd.md

 Each step reduces the size of numbers by about a factor of 2.

 ~~~
+# PRE: a and b are non-negative integers
+# POST: return value is the
+#       Greatest Common Divisor of a and b
+# Euclid Method: Recursive version
 def gcd(a,b):
     if b==0:
         return a